michaelh23/bms_processingclass/content/resources/index.md

 <a href="http://inform7.com/" target="_blank">Inform</a> is a language for writing text adventures, otherwise known as Interactive Fiction.
 Such games present the world to you in words and language.
 The player types commands and the world changes.
 Very old school yet some pretty powerful works of fiction have been created.

 Inform comes with a complete environment for creating these adventures for Windows, Mac and other environments.
-The programming language Inform is designed to read like plain english.
+The programming language Inform is designed to read like plain English.
 For example, this is a sample from the documentation.
 This describes a room and some objects in a sample game.
 This is actually code that can be run in the Inform language:

     "Cave Entrance"